ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 54072 MARINE PROCESSES 3 Credit Hours

-(Slashed with ESCI 44072) This course is an exploration of the mechanisms (geological, physical, chemical, and biological) through which the ocean operates, and how it influences climate on seasonal, inter-annual, glacial-interglacial and over deep time.
-Emphasis will be placed on understanding the relative importance of these processes and how they have varied through time, and the potential outcomes of human-induced changes to these processes.
+(Slashed with ESCI 44072) This course is an exploration of the mechanisms (geological, physical, chemical and biological) through which the ocean operates, and how it influences climate on seasonal, inter-annual, glacial-interglacial and over deep time.
+Emphasis is placed on understanding the relative importance of these processes and how they have varied through time, and the potential outcomes of human-induced changes to these processes.

 Prerequisite: Graduate standing.